Cenora6/Games-Search-Engine/README.md

 # Your Games Database

-### Description
+### Description:

-A website, where you can find games and check the details about them.
+A video game database, where you can find informations about all the games.
+This website is using [IGDB database](https://www.igdb.com/).

 ### Technologies:
 - HTML5